noname85/k/PersistentVolume/README.md

 - PersistentVolume (PV) is the "physical" disk itself.
 - PersistentVolumeClaim (PVC) is a request/claim to use a "physical" disk.
-- StorageClass allow you to create different type of storage, "classes" of storage, to be requested/claimed.
+- StorageClass allow you to create different type of storage, "classes" of storage, to be requested/claimed by the PersistentVolumeClaim (PVC).

 For the examples here, we will not create a "PersistentVolume" this will be created automatically when you create the "PersistentVolumeClaim" because the "PersistentVolumeClaim" will request a type of storage that is declared on the "StorageClass".